RichardSneyd/coding-kata-platform-backend/readme.md

         ]
     }
 }

 ```

+if the eval was successful, a `Solution` record will have been added to the DB as well.

 # Problems
 Problems are assigned a difficulty level.
 They can also be assigned tags.
 In addition to the usual GET routes, you can get them by tag or difficulty: